AnkushKhanna/spring-example/README.md

-# Simple spring application for maintaining Transaction in memory
+# Spring example for maintaining Transaction in memory

 ## Request